 Anyway, for this Sausage and Sweet Potato Hash, I used both white and orange sweet potatoes (yams).
 They are both very different and I love each variety for what they bring to the table.
 More on that later.

 Sausage and sweet potato together are also very classic.
-The salty sweet-combination with a little bit of spice just makes the perfect side dish to any meal.
-So much better than ground beef in a recipe like this since the sausage is seasoned perfectly.
+The salty sweet-combination with a little bit of spice makes the perfect side dish to any meal.
+It’s so much better than ground beef in a recipe like this since the sausage is seasoned perfectly.
 Hash is not just for breakfast!
-This dish is really nice with roast chicken or pork, please try it
+This dish is really nice with roast chicken or pork, please try it.

-I mentioned earlier I used the white and orange (yam) version of the sweet potato.
+I mentioned earlier I used the white and orange (yam) version of the sweet potato (you don’t have to).
 White sweet potatoes are sweeter, milder in taste and softer skinned than the orange-yam version.
-The orange version obviously has more beta-carotene, a great source of vitamin A. However, if sweetness is what you're after, the white version is where it's at.
+The orange version obviously has more beta-carotene, a great source of vitamin A. However, if sweetness is what you’re after, the white version is where it’s at.

 Besides a bit of chopping, this is such an easy dish to put together.
 You will likely make it again and again.
 Pinky swear.